Canberra Southern Cross Club Kookaburra Cup

 At which venues will matches be held?

-Until the draw is finalised in the weeks leading up to the tournament, ground allocations cannot be provided.
+Ground allocations are provided after the draw is finalised in the weeks prior to the competition start.
 When allocating grounds, the competition will attempt to keep age groups and divisions clustered together in adjacent districts of the ACT.
 Most transfers between grounds will be no more than a 10 minute drive.